sz16900/tic-tac-toe-ruby/README.md

 # tic-tac-toe

 Tic tac toe!
-(The Game)
-Written in Ruby in partial fulfillment of the Microverse Cirriculum.
+(The Game).
+Developed to demostrate mastery of Object Oriented Programming principles in Ruby.This project is completed by Seth Zea and Jose Fernandez Caminero, in partial requirements of the Microverse cirriculum.

 ---